Thursday, 15 March 2018

 11th March, 2018.

 It was a great day, 11th March 2018.
-We, Mrs Sakthi Prakash, Mr Srinivasan, Mr Sadanandam Krishnakumar and Mr Saravanan traveled to past, to visit the Dolmens erected for the ancestors at Mallachandram.
-These dolmens are erected during stone age may be 5000 years before.
-There are many such prehistoric megalithic sites in Tamil Nadu, especially in Krishnagiri district.
-Mallachandram is one such hill were we could see some prehistoric, natural caves, caves with rock arts and Dolmens of different types.
+We, Mrs. Sakthi Prakash, Mr. Srinivasan, Mr. Sadanandam Krishnakumar, and Mr. Saravanan traveled to the past, to visit the Dolmens erected for the ancestors at Mallachandram.
+These dolmens are erected during the Stone Age 5000 years before.
+There are many such prehistoric megalithic sites in Tamil Nadu, especially in the Krishnagiri district.
+Mallachandram is one such hill where we can see some prehistoric, natural caves, caves with rock art, and Dolmens of different types.

-These different types of dolmens are the evident that Mallachandram was once a prehistoric settlement used continuously for several thousand years.
-The prehistoric megalithic dolmens are used for burials to the dead.
-The basic dolmen structures usually comprises of four vertically standing flat stones about 5 to 6 feet high, floor stone to cover the cist and a cap stone to form a room area of about 6 to 7 feet square.
-These structures will be added with cairn circles, double walled vertical flat stones depends on the social status of the deceased like group leader / King, queen, important persons, general citizen, etc,.
-Some of the dolmens has the menhirs of flat stone slabs top finished with semi circular shape.
-The four flat vertical stone slabs which holds the cover stone erected in such a way that they extends on the side either to form right side swasthik or left side swasthik.
-The east side vertical stone slab has the round holes.
-It was believed that, the spirit of the deceased buried used come out through this hole.
-It was told that the position of these hole opening depends on the period/ time when the person died.
+These different types of dolmens are evidence that Mallachandram was once a prehistoric settlement used continuously for several thousand years.
+The prehistoric megalithic dolmens are used for the burials of the dead.
+The basic Dolmen structures usually comprise four vertically standing flat stones about 5 to 6 feet high, a floor stone to cover the cost, and a capstone to form a room area of about 6 to 7 feet square.
+These structures will be added with cairn circles, double-walled vertical flat stones depending on the social status of the deceased like group leader / King, queen, important persons, general citizen, etc,.
+Some of the dolmens have the menhirs of flat stone slabs top finished with semi-circular shape.
+The four flat vertical stone slabs that hold the cover stone are erected in such a way that they extend on the side either to form right side swastika or left side swastika.
+The east side vertical stone slab has round holes.
+It was believed that the spirit of the deceased buried used to come out through this hole.
+It was told that the position of these hole openings depends on the period/ time when the person died.
 It is interesting to note that dolmens with holes available are facing only the east direction.
-It was also told that the special shaped Dolmens with menhirs with two or three passages are the example for the construction of temples with prakaras of the historic period.
+It was also said that the specially shaped Dolmens with menhirs with two or three passages are an example of the construction of temples with prakaras of the historic period.

 There are more than 200 Dolmens on the two hills of Mallachandram.
-90% of the dolmens are disturbed during the recent years by the miscreants in search of gold or silvers buried along with the deceased.
-It was requested by the public that this megalithic site should be preserved to show the culture of our ancestors to our younger generations.
+In recent years, miscreants have disturbed 90% of them in search of gold or silver buried with the deceased.
+The public has requested that this megalithic site be preserved to show the culture of our ancestors to our younger generations.

 HOW TO REACH:

-Beerahalli Village is about 25 KM from Hosur towards Krishnagiri and 33.7 KM from Krishnagiri about 3.5 KM off National High way.
+Beerahalli Village is about 25 km from Hosur, towards Krishnagiri, and 33.7 km from Krishnagiri, about 3.5 km off the National Highway.

-From the Beerahalli main road, we have to walk through a rain water paths with thorny bushes on both sides, up to base of the hill.
+From the Beerahalli main road, we have to walk through a rainwater path with thorny bushes on both sides, up to the base of the hill.

 Dolmen for a group leader